 One of the hallmarks of split-brain research is the left hemisphere's drive to interpret the world around it.
 Our goal is to understand and characterize this need of the human brain to form hypotheses.
 Specifically, we want to determine what propels an individual to seek an explanation, how hypotheses are generated, and what constitutes a good explanation.
 We are also interested in how the brain evaluates the plausibility and validity of its hypotheses.
 We believe the brains of healthy individuals strike a balance between hypothesis formation and evaluation, and a perturbation in this system may give rise to delusional disorders.
 Our ultimate goal is to uncover the neural processes that support hypothesis formation and evaluation in both healthy and deluded individuals.

 Individual Variability in Brain Activity

 Neuroimaging studies typically rely on maps of brain activity that are an average across a group of subjects in order to increase statistical power.
-However, our studies have demonstrated that an individual map of brain activity is not unlike a fingerprint in its uniqueness and relatively stability over time, and a reliance on group maps can leave out a wealth of information at the individual level.
-We seek to understand the sources of this variability in brain activity given the variable and dynamic nature of episodic memory.
+However, our studies have demonstrated that an individual map of brain activity is not unlike a fingerprint in its uniqueness and relative stability over time.
+A reliance on group maps can leave out a wealth of information at the individual level.
+We seek to understand the sources of this variability in brain activity given the variable and dynamic nature of episodic memory and decision-making.